 Program fees may be subject to change due to increased costs of transportation or currency fluxuations that are beyond the control of the College.

-We welcome students beyond the application, space permitting.
+We welcome students beyond the application deadline, space permitting.
 Additional charges may apply.

 Each participant must have a valid passport that does not expire for at least 6 months after the anticipated return date to the U.S. Participants are responsible for obtaining their own passports.
 As passports can take substantial time to obtain, apply for it as soon as possible.
 Information can be obtained at http://travel.state.gov/passport/